ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/run.md

 ### Option 1: From the Docker container

 By collecting the files you need to run in the container directly, you can transfer them in a compressed format.
-This way you only have to do it once.
+This means you can transfer all files with one command in the next section.
 Start by getting the model files in a separate folder.
 The bracketed file names are the absolute paths to the corresponding files that have been created in previous steps.

 ```bash
 mkdir llama3-files